michaelneale/lapstone-tunnel/README.md

 ## Why?

 I couldn't find something that could be distributed with random apps that could self service to make tunnels without a signup process or installation/VPN like tools.
 Also wanted something that could scale and be low cost making use of already scaled platform.
 Needed predictable re-usable named tunnels which work with https and sse and so on.
+Also needed to be fast and low latency.

-Alternatives: tailscale, cloudflared (short term), ngrok... (will flesh this out).
+Alternatives: tailscale (nice as very secure, and can do p2p optimally), cloudflared (short term), ngrok... (will flesh this out).
 Plenty of good ones that may work for you.

 **⚠️ Public Service = Best Efforts**
 - This is a shared service, no guarantees